tmtsoftware/esw/docs/src/main/sequencersandscripts/sequencer-app.md

 ## 1. Install `coursier` and the TMT Apps Channel

 The `coursier` application must be installed on your machine and the OCS Apps channel must be installed.
-The instructions for doing this are provided @ref:[here](../technical/apps/getting-apps.md).
+The instructions for doing this is provided @ref:[here](../technical/apps/getting-apps.md).

 ## 2. Install ocs-app